lispercat/sailpoint-iiq-dev-accelerator/README.md

 * You need to have a running Sailpoint IIQ instance to where you can connect as admin
 * I used IIQ 8.0p1 as a testing environment for the extension, but it should work with 7.3 and lower
-* For the extension I used latest VSCode (version 1.45.1 at the moment)
+* For the extension I used latest VSCode (version 1.45.1 at the moment) on Windows 10.
 * For better results you may want to use SSD which provides a building framework for multiple IIQ environments/targets